 Screen Element Description Run/Stop Button Runs and stops the HarmonicGuard® Active filter.
-Current Display Displays the present HarmonicGuard® Active filter output corrective current in Amps RMS.
-Link Voltage Display Displays the internal DC Link Bus Voltage of the HarmonicGuard® Active filter in Volts DC.
-Heatsink Temp Display Displays the present HarmonicGuard® Active filter power converter heat sink temperature in Degrees Celsius. % Filter Current Used Display This gauge displays the current filter capacity as a percentage of total available capacity.
+Current Display Displays the present HarmonicGuard® Active filter output corrective current in Amps RMS for each phase Link Voltage Display Displays the internal DC Link Bus Voltage of the HarmonicGuard® Active filter in Volts DC for the total DC Bus and the lower half of the DC Bus Heatsink Temp Display Displays the present HarmonicGuard® Active filter power converter heat sink temperature in Degrees Celsius for all three phases.
+Note the 50A, 100A, and 150A models have one heatsink temperature located in the center of the power converter so the three phase values will be the same. % Filter Current Used Display This gauge displays the current filter capacity as a percentage of total available capacity.
 In normal operation, the display will read "Nominal".
 If the unit output corrective current is above 95% of maximum capacity, the indicator light will turn red and display "At Capacity".
 When the converter is at capacity the Relay K4 (J12 Connector), and J11 Contacts used for a remote indicator will also be energized.
 If the monitor continually displays "At Capacity", a second filter may be required to handle the load.
 Please contact TCI for assistance.
+If the unit is in thermal limit "THERMAL LIMIT" text will be displayed below the gauge.
+If an individual harmonic regulator is at its correction capability maximum, then "E-Gain Active" text will be displayed to the bottom left of the gauge.
 Run Enable Summary Displays the current state of all enables that affect the running of the HarmonicGuard® Active filter.
 If a button is red, that option is disabled and if it is green, that option is enabled.
 If the "Auto Start" is enabled, a countdown timer will run to the right of the button, when the count reaches 0 the converter will start.
 Conv.
 Curr/Temp Button Displays current and temperature levels for each individual converter in the unit.
 Back Button Returns user to the main status screen.

-Run Enable Summary Sub-Screen
+Run Enable Summary Screen

-The Run Enable Summary sub screen shows state of all the enables that affect the running of the HarmonicGuard® Active filter.
+The Run Enable Summary sub screen shows the state of all the enables that affect the running of the HarmonicGuard® Active filter.

-Figure 38: Run Enable Summary Screen (RUN)
+Figure 35: Run Enable Summary Screen (RUN)